ibm-cloud-docs/containers/cs_storage_block_vpc.md

 You can change some of the default PVC settings by using a customized storage class or a Kubernetes secret to create {{site.data.keyword.block_storage_is_short}} with your customized settings.
 {: shortdesc}

-**What is the benefit of using a secret and specifying my parameters in a customized storage class?**</br>
+**What is the benefit of using a secret and specifying my parameters in a customized storage class?**

 As a cluster admin, [create a customized storage class](#vpc-customize-storage-class) when you want all of the PVCs that your cluster users create to be provisioned with a specific configuration and you don't want to enable your cluster users to override the default configuration.

 However, when multiple configurations are required and you don't want to create a customized storage class for every possible PVC configuration, you can create one customized storage class with the default PVC settings and a reference to a generic [Kubernetes secret](#vpc-block-storageclass-secret).
 If your cluster users must override the default settings of your customized storage class, they can do so by creating a Kubernetes secret that holds their custom settings.